 I do work with large B2B ($100M+) and multi-location B2C clients and have optimized hundreds of Google Ads campaigns.
 More than 60% of the Google Ads accounts I am asked to review are wasting more than 70% of their budget when I first see them… I would say 80% are wasting more than 50%.
-The waste is not always easy to see, often hiding behind Quality Scores, Missmanaged bids, or other esoteric paths.
+The waste is not always easy to see, often hiding behind Quality Scores, Mismanaged bids, or other esoteric paths.

-Not only is the spend wasted, but their competition are happy to take the Search Impression Share from them.
+Not only is the spend wasted, but their competition is happy to take the Search Impression Share from them.
 This is the hidden opportunity cost businesses rarely report on – perhaps because it’s painful!

-The requirement to make Google Ads viable is to optimize until 85–90% of budget is going towards high-intent search phrases worthy of their ad spend, completely changing the ROAS.
+The requirement to make Google Ads viable is to optimize until 85–90% of the budget is going towards high-intent search phrases worthy of their ad spend, completely changing the ROAS.
 When you get high intent into the search terms report, you can finally work with a foundation for bidding and funnel development.

 Here are the basic ways to reduce Google Ads / Adwords Budget Waste: